The Reverend Jocelyn Corris “J.C.” Cadwallader

 Pastor J.C. first received her call into ministry while she was in college.
 Passionate about mission, she served as a Young Adult Volunteer with PC(USA) World Mission for a year in Belfast, Northern Ireland (youth work) and a year in Nashville, TN (homeless ministry).
 Transformed by these experiences, she has continued to support the Young Adult Volunteer Program by serving as facilitator for various discernment and transition events as well as Board Membership with the Washington, D.C.
 YAV site.

 Pastor J.C. earned her Master of Divinity degree from McCormick Theological Seminary in Chicago and did her undergraduate work at Appalachian State University in Boone, NC.
 She is a native of Pennsylvania, though spent formative years in South Windsor, CT and Cary, NC.
-She is married to Heather Renwick, a lawyer, who currently serves as the Legal Director of the Campaign for the Fair Sentencing of Youth, based in Washington, D.C.
-They live in the manse along with their beloved and ball-loving dog, Charlie.
+She is married to Heather Renwick, a lawyer, who currently serves as the Co-Deputy Director of the Campaign for the Fair Sentencing of Youth, based in Washington, D.C.
+They live in the manse along with their two children Louise and Finn and their beloved dog, Charlie.

 In her free time, Pastor J.C. enjoys spending time with her family and friends, cooking, baking, playing board games, traveling near and far, and of course, trying new things!